-Prerequisite: ENGL-089 or placement as determined by the COC English assessment process.
+Prerequisite: ENGL-089 or higher English placement.

 Prepares students to write well-organized, unified and coherent essays for a college audience and teaches critical reading skills for college-level reading material.
 No credit if taken after ENGL-094 or ENGL-096.
 Units do not apply to the associate degree.